Is uTorrent Safe? How To Download With uTorrent Anonymously and Safely (2026 Guide)

 While uTorrent uses some of this data to function, it also sells it to third-party advertisers.
 Since uTorrent moved to an ad-based model, it has used third parties to run user ads.

 More importantly, malicious actors can use this information to attack you.
-They can use your IP to determine your location and identify you as an individual.
+They can use your IP address to determine your location and identify you as an individual.
 Logging the sites you visit and your interaction with them is also extremely dangerous for you.
 Just imagine what a hacker can do with your full browsing history.

 Security risks